 - from a server provider like Hetzner, OVH, kimsufi, etc.,

 - with at least 500GB of disk space, and

 See here for more details about server requirements.

 Ports are [for the most part] bound only to the internal

 saltbox docker network, which means they are not visible on the host; you won't be able to connect to the apps using

-See here for more information about Cloud Storage requirements and running Saltbox without it.
+See here for more details about Cloud Storage requirements and running Saltbox without it.

-See here for more information about Plex account requirements.
+See here for more details about Plex account requirements.